gborges21/calculator/README.md

-# Calculator Challenge for a javascript class.
+# A simple Calculator for a Javascript class.